SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/00-Lesson-Introduction.md

 **5. Character and String Type**

-- An overview of the "character" data type
+- An overview of the character data type

-- An overview of of the "String" data type
+- An overview of the String data type

 [/slide]